EOP FIRST TIME FRESHMEN INFORMATION & CHECK OFF LIST

 Exemptions from the live on requirement will be considered for students over 21 years of age; military or veteran status; married, domestically partnered, and/or with legally dependent children; independent student status; medical and disability circumstances, or other special circumstances which create substantial personal hardship.
 For more information on the exemption criteria please visit. http://www.csusm.edu/housing/futuresidents/exemptioncriteria.html

 Intent to Enroll & Enrollment Deposit:

 All students (including EOP) must confirm plans to enroll at CSU San Marcos by indicating their intent to enroll via MyCSUSM.edu.
-Visit MyCSUSM.edu and select the Student Center.
-Once students enter MyCSUSM, click on Accept/Decline Fall application and follow all steps to accept the offer of admission.
-The intent to enroll and the $150 enrollment deposit must be submitted by May 1, 2014.
+Log onto MyCSUSM.edu, select the Student Center, click on Accept/Decline Fall application and follow all steps to accept the offer of admission.
+The intent to enroll and the $150 enrollment deposit must be submitted by May 1, 2015.

-EOP Freshman Preview is a mandatory information session for all new EOP freshmen.
-It is designed for all newly admitted CSUSM/EOP student’s first-time freshmen and should not be confused with CSUSM’s New Student Orientation, which is designed to reach all new, incoming CSUSM students.
-EOP Freshman Preview is conducted by EOP Counselors who will introduce themselves to the new students and who will highlight all EOP policies and procedures, expectations and services.
+EOP First Contact is a mandatory information session for all new EOP freshmen.
+It is designed for all newly admitted CSUSM/EOP first-time freshmen and should not be confused with CSUSM’s New Student Orientation, which is designed to reach all new, incoming CSUSM students.
+EOP First Contact is conducted by EOP Counselors who will introduce themselves to the new students and who will highlight all EOP policies and procedures, expectations and services.
 These include:

 - Academic advising